mrbusche/backseatfan.com/_posts/2010-01-11-mark-mcgwire-admits-to-steroid-use.md

     </p>

     <p>
-      &#8220;I never knew when, but I always knew this day would come,&#8221; McGwire said. &#8220;It's time for me to talk about the past and to confirm what people have suspected.&#8221;
+      "I never knew when, but I always knew this day would come," McGwire said.
+"It's time for me to talk about the past and to confirm what people have suspected."
     </p>

     <p>